Positive Almost-Sure Termination

 - Theorem 5.6 of „Probabilistic Termination: Soundness, Completeness, and Compositionality“ by Fioriti and Hermanns (POPL 2015).

-Ranking superinvariants are supported via Caesar's built-in @past
+Ranking superinvariants are supported via Caesar's built-in @past annotation on while loops.

 Formal Theorem

-Let while G { Body }
+Consider a loop while G { Body } whose Body is exact.1

 Let